vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 ---

-Let's hook up with React Hooks!
+Let's hook up with React Hooks! + Lifecycle Methods

 Hooks improved the development experience because of simpler code & similar functionalities as compared to class-based components.
-After V16.8 hooks were introduced and now we can use just functional components which were also loved by the community.
+After V16.8 hooks were introduced, we can now use just functional components that the community also loved.
+Below you will also find **react lifecycle methods using class-based components with analogies**.

 ![React hooks class based components functional components](https://cdn.hashnode.com/res/hashnode/image/upload/v1662232750609/aC054NT0Q.jpg align="center")

 # **useState Hook**

-useState hook allows to track some state in a functional component.
+useState hook allows tracking some states in a functional component.
 It will update the state everywhere if it's changed.
-When values are changed --&gt; Component also rerenders
+When values are changed --&gt; ***Component also rerenders***

 ```javascript
 import {useState} from “react”;